 - The leading type of personalization experience that marketers use is email.

-You can even create a series of automated emails to help grow your relationships with your customers—and your business.
+With email automation you can even create a series of automated emails to help grow your relationships with your customers—and your business.
+Improving email marketing efficiency as a marketing channel through the sales funnel.

 2. Make the most of your marketing team.

 Automation is changing the way that all kinds of teams do business.
-According to a 2017 survey of information workers, respondents said they believe it can improve employee productivity:
+According to a 2017 survey of information workers, respondents said they believe automating email marketing can improve employee productivity:

 - 69% said automation could help reduce wasted time.